-Finance is a vital sector to the UK economy and its role in the China-Britain relationship is both deep-rooted and extensive.
-The Finance Forum represents various aspects of this industry from banking through to asset management and Insurance, three very diverse areas each having different opportunities to explore.
+Financial and professional services are vital sectors to the UK economy and its role in the UK-China relationship is both deep-rooted and extensive.
+The Financial & Professional Services Forum represents various aspects of this industry including banking, insurance, legal services, accountancy, business advisory and more.

 Who should join

-Whilst many foreign companies have chosen to establish operations in Shanghai, almost all major Chinese financial services companies, government departments (including the various regulatory bodies and the central bank – People’s Bank of China) and Chinese SOEs are headquartered or have a major presence here in Beijing.
+Any BritCham China members who are interested in joining a community of FPS professionals and gain cutting edge insights into the latest market trends should join our WeChat forum group.
+Almost all major Chinese financial services companies, government departments (including the various regulatory bodies and the central bank – People’s Bank of China) and Chinese SOEs are headquartered or have a major presence here in Beijing.
 It is planned therefore that the Forum will hold regular events where members can network with their counterparts in Chinese enterprises.
-The forum is also aiming in to be informative to the wider Chamber membership in Beijing on different aspects of Finance during our events.
+The forum is also aiming in to be informative to the wider Chamber membership in Beijing on different aspects of Finance & Professional Services during our events.

 Where do British businesses stand after Brexit and the EU-China investment deal?